Well back hair is perhaps more common than you might think

 Mind you, although it is probably unlikely that your mother had a hairy back, but not impossible, then you still may get the back hair gene through her.
 Her father and brothers may have hairy backs after all.
 Your mother is unlikely to actually grow back hair, even if she has that gene.
 It won’t grow on her as she will not be exposed to high levels of testosterone that triggers the hairy back genes to grow hair.

-So if your father doesn’t have a hairy back then it doesn’t necessarily let you off the hook.
+So if your father doesn’t have a hairy back then it doesn’t necessarily let you off the hook but it does reduce the likelihood.

 Back Hair Stigma